Poland's Celebration of Fermentation

 Introducing the national holiday we have all been waiting for... it's Fermentation Day!

-The Polish have fermented blood running through their veins.
-They baptize their children with fermentation water and guard their family fermentation recipes with their lives.
-If you have to ask us why we are celebrating Fermentation Day in Poland on the 30th of September, then either you have never visited (what are you waiting for?), or else you don’t know what fermentation is and you’re reading this to find out.
+Polish people have fermented blood running through their veins.
+They baptize their children with pickle water and guard their family kiszonki (fermentation) recipes with their lives.
+If you have to ask us why we are celebrating Fermentation Day in Poland on the 29th of September, then either you have never visited the country (what are you waiting for?), or else you don’t know what fermentation is and you’re reading this to find out.
+Either way, we've got you covered.

 So, what is fermentation?

-Fermentation is “the chemical breakdown of a substance by bacteria, yeasts, or other microorganisms, typically involving effervescence and the giving off of heat” (Google Dictionary).
-Ironically, it’s the degeneration of the raw product that takes it from something normal to something rather spectacular.
+Fermentation (Kiszonki in Polish) is “the chemical breakdown of a substance by bacteria, yeasts, or other microorganisms, typically involving effervescence and the giving off of heat” (Google Dictionary).
+Ironically, it’s the degeneration of the raw product that takes it being from something rather normal to something rather spectacular.

 For example, cheese is simply milk that has ‘gone off’ and been left to mould.
 Grape Juice, when sent to rot in a cellar, turns alcoholic thanks to the special bacteria… and becomes wine.
 Penicillin, the first ever antibiotic and one of the most commonly used medical products on the market today, owes its origin to accidental fermentation.